People from developed countries have formed a habit of getting their things done by people from developing countries.

-- A picture is worth the 1000 words: Exchange your photos with the team members.
+- A picture is worth 1000 words: Exchange your photos with the team members.
 Use any of the social tools depending on your workplace policies and culture.
-When people see your pics, they connect with you at a personal level.
-Personal connect = ease of working!
+When people see your pics, they connect with you personally.
+Personal connection = ease of working!

 - No BS Virtual Meetings: Let us accept it.
 Most meetings are BS.
 Don’t have a meeting unless you really need to.
-But there are a few meetings that are important.
-In such cases, send meeting agenda in advance, set specific times and conclude the meetings with specific action items.
+But there are a few important meetings.
+In such cases, send the meeting agenda in advance, set specific times, and conclude the meetings with specific action items.

-- Cultural sharing: Get to know about different team’s culture.
-Regional festivals, other cultural events and more.
+- Cultural sharing: Get to know about different teams’ cultures.
+Regional festivals, other cultural events, and more.
 Celebrate those differences and make your work-life interesting.
 For an offshore developer, Suresh, who lives in India, Dussehra is an important festival.
-Respect that (i.e. Celebrate that) and Suresh will give his best work to you on other days.
+Respect that (i.e., Celebrate that), and Suresh will give his best work to you on other days.

 - Working in offshore mode is a risk.
 If anything goes wrong in the other country, your project may suffer.
-Make sure that it is a part of Project Risks Worksheet which is touched upon frequently.
+Make sure it is a part of the Project Risks Worksheet, which is touched upon frequently.

-- Offshore projects need effective Project Communication Plan.
-If the communication is personalized and context-serving then a lot of issues can be prevented in the project execution.
+- Offshore projects need an effective Project Communication Plan.
+If the communication is personalized and context-serving, then many issues can be prevented in the project execution.

 - Make sure that everyone in the team understands Work Breakdown Sheet (WBS) and looks at it from the same point of view – any doubts or questions should be answered via online brainstorming sessions prior to beginning the work.

 - Onshore visits.
-It would be great if the important team members can go on site to the other party’s place.
+It would be great if the important team members could go on-site to the other party’s place.
 This would generate more confidence and would reduce communication delays.